phusion/passenger-ruby-websocket-demo/README.md

 You need:

- * Phusion Passenger >= 4.0.0 RC5.
+ * Phusion Passenger >= 4.0.19.
- * Nginx >= 1.3.15 (except when using Phusion Passenger Standalone).
+ * Nginx >= 1.4.1 (except when using Phusion Passenger Standalone, which already takes care of Nginx).
  * The [websocket gem](https://github.com/imanel/websocket-ruby): `gem install websocket`.
 This is used for parsing the WebSocket protocol.
  * [wssh](https://github.com/progrium/wssh), the command line WebSocket client (requires libevent).
    * Unfortunately WSSH has been broken because of a new ws4py release.
-You need to manually unbreak it by following [these instructions]().
+You need to manually unbreak it by following [these instructions](https://github.com/progrium/wssh/issues/17#issuecomment-15828660).
    * If you installed libevent with MacPorts then gevent may have trouble finding event.h.
 Use this command tell gevent where it can find libevent: `sudo env C_INCLUDE_PATH=/opt/local/include LIBRARY_PATH=/opt/local/lib python setup.py install`

 Run on Phusion Passenger for Nginx: